ltrgoddard/thesis/temp.markdown

 &lt;http:\slash \slash www.oed.com\slash view\slash Entry\slash 106611&gt;
 \[accessed 1 March 2016\]

+Leavis, F.R., *Education and the University: A Sketch for an ‘English School’* (London: Chatto & Windus, 1943)

-Leavis, F.R., ‘Keynes, Spender and Currency-Values’, in *A Selection from ‘Scrutiny’*, ed. by Leavis (Cambridge: Cambridge University Press, 1968), vol. 1, pp. 185–96
+—, ‘Keynes, Spender and Currency-Values’, in *A Selection from ‘Scrutiny’*, ed. by Leavis (Cambridge: Cambridge University Press, 1968), vol. 1, pp. 185–96

 —, letter, *Times Literary Supplement* (21 May 1971), p.
 593